andycandrea/andycandrea.github.io/_posts/2016-04-28-background-and-arel.md

 major in computer science.

-Over the next two years, I dabbled in several programming languages—Java, C, JavaScript, Python, MATLAB and IDL, if memory serves—but didn't even come close to mastering one.
+Over the next two years, I dabbled in several programming languages—Java, C, JavaScript, Python, MATLAB and IDL, if memory serves—but didn't feel extremely comfortable in one.
 Luckily, I had one class that exposed me to relational database design and SQL, which helped me to land [a fantastic internship](https://www.viget.com/internships/rails-developer-intern), where I started to develop the web dev skills that I'm now extremely proud of.